 However you brand it, the power of huperzine A or galantamine in combination with choline can have a significant effect on your dream recall, dream intensity and your chances of lucid dreams.

-DISCLAIMER.
-The legal bit: before taking any herb or supplement, you are strongly advised to consult a qualified physician.
+DISCLAIMER: Before taking any herb or supplement, you are strongly advised to consult a qualified physician.
 I don't know what medication you're already on and how it might interact, for example.
 What you do with these supplements is entirely your responsibility.

 An extract from the Red Spider Lily, galantamine is proven to significantly improve cognitive function and both waking and dream memory.
 It works as an acetylcholine esterase inhibitor.

 The effects of galantamine were discovered more than 3,000 years ago by the Ancient Greeks, when Homer described its effects on dream recall.
 It has also been used in China for centuries as a memory enhancer.

 Galantamine is now used to treat Alzheimer's Disease, a degenerative condition of severe memory loss.
 A common side effect reported by patients taking galantamine is highly vivid and memorable dreams.